-For a detailed description of the impairment test procedure, see notes 1 g) and 2 a) of the consolidated financial statements contained in our Annual Report 2022.
-As of June 30, 2023, the impairment test procedure was performed on our new operating segments (Care Delivery and Care Enablement).
+For a detailed description of the impairment test procedure, see notes 1 g) and 2 a) of the consolidated financial statements contained in the 2022 Form 20-F. As of June 30, 2023, the impairment test procedure was performed on our new operating segments (Care Delivery and Care Enablement).
 The assessment did not result in any indication of impairment as of June 30, 2023.
 Management continues to monitor the situation.